 Around this same time, I was starting to pay attention to the hopelessness in my heart and the resulting feelings of meaninglessness to my life.
 I had turned away from my god of nature several years ago, so this wasn't the main problem.
 I couldn't quite place my finger on it.
 I was attaining the American dream, wasn't I?
 I thought I had everything one was supposed to have, yet I was empty inside and growing more empty by the day.
 This was one of the reasons I became unfaithful to my wife, thinking I would find fulfillment there.
 I was hurting the one's around me I claimed to love, which I never planned on doing.
 I seemed to have no control over my behavior at that time.
 If you asked me what the purpose of my life was then, I would have not been able to give you a clear answer, but if I was honest, it would have been 'to please myself no matter what'.
 I was being more consistent with this society's view of success, and this was leaving me more and more empty.

-Then I met a man in the exercise gym who started to tell me about a person named Jesus of Nazareth.
+Then I met a man in the exercise gym who started to tell me about God.
 I listened, and after being separated from my wife, I eventually moved into this man's house in Ft.
 Lauderdale.
 This man was very kind and would persistently tell me about Jesus and the kingdom of heaven.
 I started to go to this man's religious organizations meetings, where, for the first time in my life, I heard some key truths of Jesus.
 I grew up as a Roman Catholic, and even attended Roman Catholic school up through the 5th grade, yet I never heard what Jesus said was the way to heaven.
 Instead, I heard of the wrong way to try to enter heaven - trying to be a good person, going to "church", observing the church rituals, etc.

 Life began!!! : )))